Skip to content

 • singular - String.
 Required.
 The singular form of a noun

-• plural - String.
+• localePlural - String.
 Optional.
-The plural form of a noun.
+The localePlural form of a noun.
 If not specified uses singular plus an ess.

 Examples